Sierra Nevada Adventures Multi Day Rides

 Cerro Gordo Adventure

-CERRO GORDO ADV
+CERRO GORDO ADVENTURE

 Cerro Gordo ride combines the thrills of dual sport adventure and the opportunity to explore one of the most unique and remote ghost towns from the Wild West.